abumusasakib/VisionXAI/Backend API/Fast_API/README.md

 ## Setup Instructions

-Ensure that you have Python 3.10 or higher installed on your system.
-Recommended to have Python 3.12.4.
+Recommended to have Python 3.8.5 for compatibility with TensorFlow.

 1. **Create a Virtual Environment**: